andrebraga7/akemi/README.md

 # Deployment

 ## To deploy the website
 The website was deplyoed to GitHub pages.
-You can fallow the steps bellow to deploy a webpage:
+You can fallow the steps below to deploy a webpage:

 1. In the GitHub repository, click on the **Settings** tab;
 2. Select the **Pages** option on the left hand side;